-When informed of an organization’s name change, make the change in Gifts by placing the former name in the a/k/a field of the organization, and replace the old name with the new name in the Organization and Legal name fields.
-If new tax information is received using the new name, update the database accordingly, scan and save to file, file the determination letter as usual.
-Then ask The Office Assistant to: (1) create a hanging folder label for the New Org’s Name; (2) create a hanging folder label See “New Org’s Name” to place on the Old Org’s hanging file; (3) move the files contained in the Old Org’s folder to the New Org’s file; no need to change names on each grant’s file folder label.
+When informed of an organization’s name change, the Grants Administrator makes the change in Gifts by placing the former name in the a/k/a field of the organization, and replaces the old name with the new name in the Organization and Legal name fields.
+If new tax information is received using the new name, the Grants Administrator will update the database accordingly, scan and save to file, and the determination letter should be filed as usual.
+The Office Assistant will then: (1) create a hanging folder label for the New Org’s Name; (2) create a hanging folder label See “New Org’s Name” to place on the Old Org’s hanging file; and (3) move the files contained in the Old Org’s folder to the New Org’s file.
+There is no need to change names on each grant’s file folder label.